Clear-Bible/Alignments/docs/formats.md

     * If the target came from a Grape City manual alignment, this includes altId, text, transType, isPunc, isPrimary.
 If the text is copyrighted, altId and text are omitted.
-* Alignment: how the source and target texts are aligned.
-This supports many-to-many alignment across verse boundaries, with metadata for each alignment group.

 ### Common Attributes